anuraagbaishya/Utility-Scripts/README.md

 * A script to open wikipedia links

 ###Please make sure you update the README after you add a script.
-###Please specify requirements for running the script as comments or in a separate file
+###Please specify requirements for running the script as comments or in a separate file.

 It will be highly appreciated if you can create a README for every script with usage instructions.